klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 The solution is to ensure that all tasks within a node see all GPUs in the node and then to manually perform the binding of each task to the GPUs it needs using a different mechanism more like affinity masks for CPUs.
+It can be tricky to do though as many options for `srun` do a mapping under the hood.

+As we need a mechanisms that are not yet discussed yet in this chapter, we refer to the [chapter "Process and thread distribution and binding"](08_Binding.md) for a more ellaborate discussion and a solution.

 Unfortunately using AMD GPUs in Slurm is more complicated then it should be (and we will see even more problems).